tomohisa/dcb-events.github.io/docs/specification.md

 !!! note

-    This document defines what we consider the *minimal feature set* an Event Store must provide to be DCB compliant.
+    This document defines the *minimal feature set* an Event Store must provide to be DCB compliant.

     While we introduce certain concepts and terminology, **implementations are not required to use the same terms** — as long as they offer equivalent functionality.